PianoPalf/group-project-pyflu/README.md

 - Generates Chloropleth maps of influenza cases globally over multiple years for visualisation purposes.
 The time period analysed spans before, during and after the COVID-19 pandemic.
 - Plots corresponding line graphs for specific countries of interest as gleaned from Chloropleth maps.
 - Analyses and plots influenza cases by seasons for multiple countries.
-- Analyses and generates plots with respect to GDP, capital health expenditure and general hygiene standards to identify potential correlations.
+- Analyses and generates plots with respect to influenza cases, capital health expenditure and general hygiene standards to identify potential correlations.

 ## Technologies